Virgula0/nmap-harvester/README.md

 - The detector uses `interceptor.py` to monitor session packets.
 - `injector.py` simulates normal HTTP traffic with occasional `NMAP` scans (10% probability).
 - If at least **30%** of session packets are flagged as anomalies, the system will detect an ongoing `NMAP` attack.

+> [!TIP]
+> When running the script, a log file containing all events called `logs` is created in the main project directory.

 ---